 Step 1 - Cut the Grout

 Removing grout between bath tiles is a process that is both time-consuming and delicate.
 In the past, you would use a small chisel and hammer to break the grout; however, this method can damage the tiles.
-A grout saw is the best choice.
+A grout saw is the best choice, although an oscillating tool or a reciprocating saw equipped with a grout removal blade works wonders for any type of grout.
 Carefully cut the grout as close to the edge of the bath tiles as possible.
 Repeat the process for the other side of the tile.
 The oscillation of the grout saw will remove the grout.
-Use the mini vacuum to clean up the grout.
+Use your shop vac to pick up the debris and dust.

 Step 2 - Clean the Edges

 No matter how well you work the grout saw, you will always be left with grout sticking to the side of bath tiles.
 In order to replace the grout, you will need to remove the excess.
-Slide the wire brush between the spaces and begin scrubbing it along the edges.
-The wire bristles will effectively remove the grout that is still sticking to the bath tiles.
-Use the vacuum to suck up the dust particles, then inspect the spaces.
+Slide the wire brush or the grout hand saw between the spaces and begin rubbing along the edges.
+This should effectively remove the grout that is still sticking to the bath tiles.
+Use the vacuum to suck up the dust particles, then inspect the grooves.
 Repeat the process until the sides of the bath tiles are clean.